say4n/AutoSIGN/README.md

 ## Test

-Run ```python example.py```.
+Run `python_example.py`.
 This script pre-process a signature, and compares the feature vector obtained by the model to the results obtained previously.

 Visit https://auto-sign.herokuapp.com !

 ## Deploy

-Deployment instructions coming soon...
+Deploy using the provided Dockerfile!

 ## Team